mchappychen/transcriber/README.md

 Personal Transcribing Tips:
 1. If you use Brave browser, you can disable the annoying download shelf at the bottom: ![ss](https://i.imgur.com/CWkjmWe.png)

-2. Have a drink next to you, make sure room-temp is hot enough for your fingers to move faster.

-3. If you made a spelling mistake, you can add it to Spellbee so that it'll be auto-corrected next time.
+2. If you made a spelling mistake, you can add it to Spellbee so that it'll be auto-corrected next time.

-4. oTranscribe has hotkeys to pause/skip backwards.
+3. oTranscribe has hotkeys to pause/skip backwards.
 You can change the hotkeys as well

 Currently working on:
-- Smart auto-correction algorithm by guessing what you were trying to type
-- Formatting auto-transcriber's output better
 - Adding a scribe tutorial for oTranscribe
-- Add support for .wav files
-- Export oTranscribe pad as .rtf or .docx
+- Find a way to extract names from a file

 Future ideas I probably won't work on:
 - Re-training a Whisper model to fit your own audios
 - My own webpage that'll combine all the features in this project
+- Export oTranscribe pad as .rtf or .docx
 - Exporting .csv file of typos for Spellbee for all the mistakes made in oTransribe